License Plate Program

 How CTF License Plate funds benefit kids through St. Louis Children’s Hospital:

-- Through our Family Resource Center (FRC), parents of hospitalized children receive information and hands-on training on how to care for children with challenging medical conditions.
+- Through our Center for Families Resource Library, parents of hospitalized children receive information and hands-on training on how to care for children with challenging medical conditions.
 Studies show that these children are at the highest risk of abuse and neglect.